AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: : adaptive stopping for nonparametric group-sequential multiple tests

-We denote $e_{1,i}(j), \dots, e_{2N, i}(j)$ the concatenation at interim $i$ of the $2N$ performance evaluations obtained for comparison $j$ of two agents.
-We also consider permutations of these evaluations to define our test statistics $T^{(j)}_{N,k}$ below.
-Let $\S_{2N}$ be the set of all the permutations of $\{1,\dots,2N\}$.
-For a comparison $j$, and a concatenation of the evaluations of the two agents in the comparison, we consider a permutation $\sigma_i \in \S_{2N}$ at interim $i$ that reshuffles the order of the evaluations sending $n\in\{1,\ldots,2N\}$ to $\sigma_i(n)\in\{1,\ldots,2N\}$.
-Note that, if $n\in\{1,\ldots,N\}$ and $\sigma_i(n)\in\{N+1,\ldots,2N\}$, we are permuting an evaluation of the first agent with an evaluation of the second agent in the comparison and vice versa.
-It can also happen that we instead permute evaluations of the same agents.
+\textit{Definition of the test statistic.} Let $e_{1,i}(j), \dots, e_{2N, i}(j)$ denote the $2N$ scores used at interim $i$.
+They are obtained through the execution of the policies resulting from the training of the two agents $A_{l_1}$ and $A_{l_2}$ for which $\textbf{c}_j = (l_1, l_2)$.
+We also consider permutations of these scores to define the test statistics $T^{(j)}_{N,k}$ below.
+For a comparison $j$, we consider a permutation $\sigma_i \in \S_{2N}$ at interim $i$ that reshuffles the order of the scores mapping $n\in\{1,\ldots,2N\}$ on $\sigma_i(n)\in\{1,\ldots,2N\}$.
+Note that if $n\in\{1,\ldots,N\}$ and $\sigma_i(n)\in\{N+1,\ldots,2N\}$, we are exchanging a score of the first agent with a score of the second agent in the comparison.
+It can also happen that instead, we permute two scores of the same agent.
 The difference between the two cases is important for the definition of the following permutation statistic: